Good News and Bad News About Panamanian Food

-And where to go to get the best Panamanian food in Panama City is what I’ll share with you here.
+That's what I'll share with you here: Where to go to get the best Panamanian food in Panama City.

-If you’re really hungry, it’s possible to visit them all these places in one day, especially if you’re with someone to share with.
-By doing so, you’ll end up going on a gastronomical tour through the most interesting parts of the city.
+If you’re really hungry for Panamanian food, it’s possible to visit them all these places in one day.
+But even then you'll probably need someone to share with.
+The bonus of doing this all in one day is it'll give you a gastronomical tour through all the most interesting parts of Panama City.

 The "tour" starts and ends in El Cangrejo, the best area of the city to stay in.
 It's safe, walkable (at least by Panamanian standards), and right on the excellent Panama metro, which is the fastest and cheapest (35 cents!) way to get across the city and avoid its crazy traffic.